rm-hull/luma.led_matrix/doc/install.rst

 5            CLK    Clock         23        GPIO 11 (SPI CLK)
 ============ ====== ============= ========= ====================

-.. seealso:: See notes section for cascading/daisy-chaining, power supply and level-shifting.
+.. seealso:: Also see the section for :doc:`cascading/daisy-chaining <python-usage>`, power supply and level-shifting.

 WS2812 NeoPixels (DMA)